Electricity from biomass — biopower — gets little attention, and little respect.

 Anyway, this is a long way of announcing a new three-part series that I wrote for the Energy Transition blog, from the Heinrich Böll Foundation.
 The series starts this week by talking about the myths and facts of biopower, then spends a lot of words delving into the carbon accounting morass, and finishes with some thoughts about the future.

 I’m especially proud of this graph I made, lining up all of the Annual Energy Outlook (AEO) forecasts of future biopower growth in the US.
 As you can see, they have steadily revised expectations down, to the point where they see no growth at all.
+These forecasts were the source of much panic among anti-biomass people, though the analysts I knew never took them seriously.

 In fact, it is entirely likely that biopower production will fall.
 Just like with nuclear power, non-energy benefits are undervalued, yet all the revenue comes from electricity sales.
 Without a public policy intervention to pay for forest health, waste disposal, emission reductions, and rural economic development, biopower could fade.